Mubarak Ali (cricketer)

 Mubarak Ali was an Indian cricketer.
 He played in 42 first-class matches between 1934 and 1937.
 He took a hat-trick in the 1936–37 Ranji Trophy playing for Nawanagar against Western India.
-He picked two wickets with successive balls in the first innings and the third with the first ball of the second innings.
+The three hat-trick wickets were separated by the Nawanagar innings; Mubarak Ali picked two wickets with successive balls in the first innings and the third with the first ball of the second innings.